 AIIMS NORCET 5 registration ends today; apply now at aiimsexams.ac.in

-The All India Institute of Medical Sciences (AIIMS), New Delhi will today, August 25, close the online application deadline for the Nursing Officer Recruitment Common Eligibility Test (NORCET-5) 2023.
-Eligible candidates can register for the test on the official website aiimsexams.ac.in upto 5.00 PM.
-Candidates will be able to make changes to their application forms from August 26 to 28.
+Today, August 31, is the last date to register online for the All India Institute of Medical Sciences (AIIMS), Nursing Officer Recruitment Common Eligibility Test (NORCET-5) 2023.
+Eligible candidates can register for the test on the official website aiimsexams.ac.in till 5.00 PM.

 The AIIMS NORCET 2023 Stage-I Preliminary examination is scheduled to be conducted on September 17 and Stage-II Main examination is scheduled to be conducted on October 7 in Computer Based Test (CBT) mode.